Juju (software)

-Juju is a free and open source application modeling tool developed by Canonical Ltd. Juju is an application management system.
+Juju is a free and open-source application modeling tool developed by Canonical Ltd. Juju is an application management system.
 It was built to reduce the operation overhead of software by facilitating, deploying, configuring, scaling, integrating, and performing operational tasks on public and private cloud services along with bare-metal servers and local container-based deployments.

 Juju modeling complex software topologies

-Juju aims to provide a modeling language that abstracts the specifics of operating complex software topologies in order to reduce the cost of operations and provide flexibility.
+Juju aims to provide a modeling language that abstracts the specifics of operating complex software topologies to reduce the cost of operations and provide flexibility.
 A Juju model is an environment to manage and operate a set of software applications.
 Models can be operated on a variety of public clouds.

-A Juju controller is the service that tracks the events, state, and user activity across multiple models.
-A controller and models are analogous to a database server and databases available on the server.
+A Juju controller is a service that tracks the events, state, and user activity across multiple models.
+A database server tool and databases available on a server are an example of a Juju controller and its models.
 Each model can have different configurations, sets of operating software, and users with various levels of access.
 Examples of models include a web application, load balancer, and database in a "web-app" model.
 Models allow deployments to be isolated into logical solutions and managed separately.

 Juju charms

 The central mechanism behind Juju is called charms.
 Charms can be written in any programming language that can be executed from the command line.
 A charm is a collection of YAML configuration files and a selection of hooks.
 A hook is an executable file that can be used to install software, start or stop a service, manage relationships with other charms, upgrade charms, scale charms, configure charms, etc. Charms can have many properties.
-Charm helpers allow boiler-plate code to be automatically generated, thus accelerating the creation of charms.
+Using charm helpers, boiler-plate code is automatically generated, thereby speeding up charm creation.

 Juju client and environments

 Juju has two components: a client and a bootstrap node.
 After installing the client, one or more environments can be bootstrapped.
 Juju environments can be bootstrapped on various clouds.
 By creating a Juju Provider, additional cloud environments can be supported.

 Juju can also be bootstrapped on bare-metal servers.
 Large deployments can use Canonical's Metal as a Service.
-Small deployments can use the manual provider, which allows any SSH Ubuntu machine to be converted into a Juju-managed machine.
+Small deployments can use the manual provider, which allows any SSH-accessible Ubuntu machine to be converted into a Juju-managed machine.
 Juju can also be installed on a local Ubuntu machine via LXC operating system–level virtualization and the local provider.

 Command line and GUI

-Juju has both a command line and a GUI.
+Juju has both command line and GUI access.
 Automatically available on every controller, the Juju GUI allows users to visually see what software is currently running in which models.
-It also lets users search the Charm Store and browse results with detailed charm information presented.
+Users can also search the Charm Store [see below] and browse results with detailed charm information.
 Complex software stacks can be deployed via drag-and-drop.